 You bet!
 Make your Alishan trip easier by storing your luggage in a locker at Chiayi HSR station (maximum 3 days or 72 hours), Chiayi Train Station (maximum 24 hours), or at a hotel in Chiayi city.
 See my recommended Chiayi hotels here.

-There are no luggage storage lockers at Xiding or Shizhuo, but there are some at Fenqihu (in the train station) and Alishan (in the 7-11 at the bus station, at the back near the restrooms).
+There are no luggage storage lockers at Xiding or Shizhuo, but there are some at Fenqihu (in the train station) and Alishan (inside the bus station AND inside Alishan train station).

 Find out how to use these lockers in my guide to using Taiwan’s luggage storage lockers.